Radiofrequency for skin tightening: everything you need to know

 "The ideal client for radiofrequency is a middle-age man or woman who is beginning to see signs that denote a degradation in skin firmness.
 These clients would also benefit from combining radiofrequency with other advanced treatments such as photo-rejuvenation or chemical peels," says Dr Alexandrides.

 Dr El Muntasar comments, “Patient selection for this treatment is very important; this treatment is not for someone who is aged 60+.
-It is more ideal for someone in their 40s or 50s who have a bit of a 'give' to their skin, but still have good structure.
+It is more ideal for someone in their 40s or 50s who have a bit of 'give' to their skin, but still have good structure.
 I usually say that if you feel your skin and you have more than 2mm-4mm movement, this treatment probably isn't for you.
 So it is important to manage patient expectations and let them know what to expect in the first place.”

 Dr Alexandrides adds, "While radiofrequency alone will help to remodel tissue to lift, firm and tone the face, it does not address any surface issues on the skin.
-That is why I often recommend radiofrequency to coincide with laser treatments and injectables; the first serves to resurface and reduce the appearance of pores, pigmentation and visible vascular lesions, while the latter helps to plump, volumise and hydrate areas that will no longer produce collagen.
+That is why I often recommend radiofrequency to coincide with laser treatments and injectables; the first serves to resurface and reduce the appearance of pores, pigmentation and visible vascular lesions, while the latter helps to plump, volumise and hydrate areas that will no longer produce collagen."

 Radiofrequency or RF microneedling?